 Leonardo lived in Milan for 18 years, producing some of his best works including Virgin of the Rocks and The Last Supper.
 The hedonistic court life suited him.
 In Milan, Leonardo didn't have strict deadlines for completion and became something of a peacock dandy, favoring pink and purple clothing.

 Leonardo left Milan in 1499 but would return in 1506.
 He returned to work on the Sforza equestrian statue.
 It was in Milan that Leonardo adopted the habit of committing his studies to elaborately illustrated notebooks, which were later collected into codexes.

 In 1515, the young and art-loving French King Francis I -- desperate for some Italian art -- invited Leonardo to France.
 At the age of 64, Leonardo became the official court painter at Fontainebleau, living a life of leisure.
 Leonardo died in 1519, leaving his legacy to his two lovers, Francesco Melzi and Gian Giacomo Caprotti (called "Salai").

-For a more detailed look at Leonardo's life and works, click here for my complete guide.
+For a more detailed look at Leonardo's life and all his paintings, click here for my complete guide.